lightstep/sn-collector/docs/monitor-kubernetes.md

 #### 2. Create a ServiceNow namespace

-This namespace is where the OpenTelemetry components will live in your cluster.
+This namespace is where the OpenTelemetry and CNO components will live in your cluster.

 ```sh
 kubectl create namespace servicenow